thanhtrungnguyen/cpp-code-quality-platform/README.md

 - `src/utils/AppConfig.ts`: configuration file
 - `src/templates/BaseTemplate.tsx`: default theme
 - `next.config.ts`: Next.js configuration
-- `.env`: default environment variables
+- `.envs`: directory containing example environment files

 You have full access to the source code for further customization.
 The provided code is just an example to help you start your project.
 The sky's the limit 🚀.